openbiz/openbiz-startup/README.md

 node app
 ```

-Open your browser to go to [http://localhost:8080].
+Open your browser to go to http://localhost:8080.
 if you have saw page loaded, means its running.

 How to update openbiz libs
 ---------------------------
+For your own project, indeed you can use git pull to update,
+But for fetch the nightly update openbiz code we have build this script which make it easy for you.
 ```sh
 ./update-openbiz.sh
 ```